mighty-gerbils/gerbil/doc/core-prelude.md

 (export (prefix-out export-spec prefix-id))
 ```

-Import and Export expander; rename a set by applying a prefix.
+Import and export expander; rename a set by applying a prefix.

 #### struct-out
 ```